-Prerequisites: Completion of one year of the lab science you are registering to assist in AND AR by the Science teacher.
+Prerequisites: Completion of one year of the lab science you are registering to assist in AND instructor approval.

 This opportunity is for a limited number of students who enjoy science and working with science teachers in a class they have completed.
 Students will gain further science knowledge and laboratory science process skills through assisting the teacher in preparing labs and assisting students during classroom and laboratory activities.